samumei/ddecompose/README.md

 The two decomposition terms account for the contribution of the covariates and of the conditional outcome distribution, respectively, assuming common support and ignorability.
-The latter condition asserts that the distribution of unobserved covariates, conditional on observed covariates, is independent of the group.
+The latter condition asserts that the distribution of unobserved covariates $\varepsilon$ conditional on observed covariates $X$ is independent of group $g$.

 ### Sequential Decomposition